Why Food Retailers Require EDI 856 Advance Ship Notices (ASNs)

 How Food Suppliers Implement ASN EDI

-1. Connecting the supplier’s ERP or order management system to an EDI platform
+1. Connecting the ERP or order management system to an EDI platform — This integration allows shipment data to flow automatically from internal systems to EDI transactions

 EDI and Food Supply Chain Visibility